Google Fonts

 How does Google Fonts compare to the competition?

-Google Fonts is the most popular font library on the market, outranking all others.
+Google Fonts is the most popular font platform on the market, outranking all others.

 What are the alternatives to Google Fonts?